Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Sepsis.md

 	- Central line if pressors are required
 	- Monitor capillary refill time where serial lactate measurements are not possible
 - Goals
-	- Aim for MAP ≥65 mmHg and a MAP of 60-65 mmHg in patients aged ≥ 65 years
+	- Aim for MAP of 65±5 mmHg and lower MAP range of 60-65 mmHg in patients aged ≥ 65 years
 	- Aun for CVP 8-12 mmHg
 - Measure fluid responsiveness (e.g. pulse pressure variation, expiratory hold manoeuvre, passive leg raise, stroke volume variation, IVC ultrasonography)
 - Fluid resuscitation is considered adequate if: